tebru/retrofit-php/README.md

 $retrofit->load();
 ```

-You can use the console command (likely in `vendor/tebru/retrofit-php/bin/console`) to generate the cache file
+You can use the console command (likely in `vendor/tebru/retrofit-php/bin/console`) to generate the cache file.
+In some development/deployment workflows, all of the above setup could be bypassed using the command to generate the cache file.
+The only requirement after the cache is generated is to require the file, which is what `load()` does.

 Run `path/to/console retrofit:compile source/directory cache/directory`